adap/flower/examples/quickstart_tensorflow/README.md

 python client.py
 ```

-Alternatively you can run everythin in one shell as follows:
+Alternatively you can run all of it in one shell as follows:

 ```shell
 python server.py &